Tenant Guide

 9. Get Changes in Writing

-If the landlord agrees to modify something in the lease:
+If the landlord agrees to modify something in the lease, make sure it is documented properly.

 • Make sure the change is written into the lease or added as an amendment.